HS-2902 FLOORPLAN

 You can explore an RV storage facility for your camper bed as well.
 I have just a few tips to help you decide there as well.

 Try to look for one with concrete parking pads.
-The concrete pad works like a dehumidifier, thus capturing all the moisture in the air.
-And ultimate prolonging your camper bed’s life.
+The concrete pad works like a dehumidifier, thus capturing all the moisture in the air and ultimately prolonging your camper bed’s life.

 There are some facilities with glass or dirt parking pads as well.
-These pads are not very effective against the humidity and may retain the moisture in the air.
+These pads are not very practical against the humidity and may retain moisture in the air.
 You are thus exposing your camper’s undercarriage to speed up the rusting process.

-In addition to that, look for a covered facility or unit.
-It is to ensure your camper bed is safe from the hardships of extreme weather.
-Be it rain, extreme heat, cold, snow, gale, or much more.
+In addition, look for a covered facility or unit.
+This will ensure your camper bed is safe from the hardships of extreme weather, such as rain, extreme heat, cold, snow, gales, and much more.

-Lastly, if you neither have a proper storage facility nor want to spend on an RV storage facility, I recommend you at least cover your camper with a tarp securely.
-It may help save your camper bed from direct elements to some extent.
+Lastly, if you neither have a proper storage facility nor want to spend money on an RV storage facility, I recommend you at least securely cover your camper with a tarp.
+It may help protect your camper bed from direct elements to some extent.

 Gas or Diesel

-Another critical factor to consider is the choice between a diesel or gas-fueled truck.
-If you already own or are planning to invest in a truck, you must know the merits and demerits of both engines.
+Another critical factor to consider is choosing between a diesel or gas-fueled truck.
+If you already own or plan to invest in a truck, you must know the merits and demerits of both engines.

-A diesel engine, although expensive, offers economy in the longer run.
+A diesel engine, although expensive, offers economy in the long run.
 The torque output is high; thus, the performance of your truck’s engine will be exemplary.
-There will be no to very less strain on the vehicle’s engine.
+There will be no to very little strain on the vehicle’s engine.

 Just keep the much-needed compatibility of your truck and the camper bed in mind while you pick one.